qundao/mirror-microcad/README.md

 ## First Example

-The following µcad source code defines a *part* called `csg_cube`, which has a body of a cube with rounded corners and three cylinders as holes:
+The following µcad source code defines a *part* called `CsgCube`, which has a body of a cube with rounded corners and three cylinders as holes:

 ![csg_cube](examples/csg_cube.png)